mntandy/helcb/README.md

 It is a variation of the pre-assignment for Solita Dev Academy Finland 2023 [https://github.com/solita/dev-academy-2023-exercise](https://github.com/solita/dev-academy-2023-exercise).
 This was a very good exercise to dive into Clojure.

 The app is still work in progress.
-A live version can be found at [https://helcb.fly.dev](https://helcb.fly.dev/)
+A live version can be found at [https://helcb.fly.dev](https://helcb.fly.dev/).
+Please note that While the site is hosted at fly.io, the database is hosted by supabase, and the site can thus ract slightly slow.
+This can be annoying in combination with the lack of temporary info about that the site is waiting for the database.

 ## Local build instructions
 The project is setup to compile with [Leiningen](https://leiningen.org/) and [shadow-cljs](https://github.com/thheller/shadow-cljs).